 Optional Practical Training (OPT) - F-1 students are eligible to apply for employment authorization that will allow him or her to work for up to one year in a job that is directly related to their program of study.
 This employment takes place after completing your program of study.
 For some majors there is the possibility of extending that period of employment an additional 24 months.
 We highly recommend students apply 90 days before graduation.
 To apply gather all the information below and visit with an immigration advisor in the Office of Global Affairs:

 - Complete Form I-765.
 Print this online at http://www.uscis.gov.
 Please follow these instructions on how to fill out the form.

 - Submit 2 photos made to USCIS specifications.
+Do not reuse any of your old photos.
 Do not cut or alter the photos in any way.
 We recommend you place your photos in a small envelope or plastic bags so that they will not get lost.

 - Obtain a cashier's check or money order payable to Department of Homeland Security (DHS).

 - Include a photocopy of pages 1 and 3 of the I-20 showing the OPT recommendation.
 Make sure to sign it!
 USCIS must receive your application within 30 days of the I-20 being issued to you.